JordanSennett/GitHub-docs-example/README.md

 | Cloud | `:cloud:` | :cloud: |
 | Cloud with lightning | `:cloud_with_lightning` | 🌩️ |

-# Step 5 how to creat a table
+# Step 5 how to create a table
 use the following format to creat tables

 ```md